Jack-o-lantern-png-rbyi-plz/Jack-o-lantern-png-rbyi-plz/README.md

 >ppl making fun of disabilities,
 >
 >cant reclaim said slurs and etc
 >
+> Jimmy Mouthwashing kinnies,apologists,fictkins,irls,lovers idfk, i fucking hate that guy and people who even consider themselves as his kinnies or sum baffl n make me uncomfortable
+>
+> People who make 007n7 blonde, the real 7n7 has stated it makes him uncomfortable, seperate the owner of the acc n his avatar bruh stop being a fucking weirdo,,
+>
+> freaky/weird behaviour on safe server, sexual skin names and etc; there are kids there bro,please do not do shit like this, use pary chat AT LEAST or go to 18+ serber pls n thank you
+>
 >or in a nutshell : [basic dni critera](https://dni-criteria.carrd.co/)
 >